Prototype (video game): Development and release

 On July 28, 2008, after the merger of Activision and Vivendi Games to form Activision Blizzard, the company announced that they would only publish five Sierra titles, with Prototype being one of the five titles retained alongside fellow Radical Entertainment title Crash: Mind Over Mutant.
 On August 14, 2008, Radical laid off some of their staff, which led to a fear that the game would be delayed again.

-A Wii version was rumored to be in development but was never released.
+A Wii version was rumored to be in development, leading Activision to announce in May 2009 that no Wii version of the game was in development.

 On April 8, 2009, Activision announced they would release the game on June 5 in Europe, and on June 9 in North America.
 However, the game's European release was later delayed to June 12.

 Comic book

 On April 15, 2008, Sierra announced that a six-issue comic book miniseries would be released by DC Comics under their Wildstorm imprint.
 The comic book miniseries functions as a prequel to the game, revealing more details about the Blacklight outbreak and characters such as Elizabeth Greene.